 Does an apple a day really keep the doctor away?
 Yes, it does!
 As has been noted in several sources, all calories are not created equal and not all calories are created equal when it comes to healthy eating.
 One of the most common sources of calories to gain weight is sugar, which is packed full of calories and may be high in sugar alcohols, aspartame, and high fructose corn syrup.

 When you look at the sugar content of a 100% apple, you may find that a 100% apple, which has 9 grams of sugar in it, is actually less than a 12-ounce soda.
 In a 12-ounce soda, you could easily end up consuming 33 grams of sugar, which would certainly lead to high blood sugar levels and weight gain.
 Apple, however, has all the benefits of a sugar-laden apple, but none of the drawbacks, and it is a great source of vitamins, minerals, and antioxidants.

 It is better to keep it in the fridge as some fermentation can continue to go in the vinegar.
 You can hear a pop (as with Champagne or beer) when opening a bottle with vinegar.
 That’s normal and safe.
 But keeping vinegar in the fridge will slow down this process.

 Nerdy Note: You want to keep your vinegar's acidity (pH) below 4.0 to stop any bad bacteria growth.
 You can check acidity with pH strips that cost only a couple of bucks and can be bought here.

-Raspberry shrub can be easily made out of raspberry vinegar, but let’s keep it for a separate post.Click Here To Subscribe to our newsletter
+Raspberry shrub can be easily made out of raspberry vinegar, but let’s keep it for a separate post.No form found To Subscribe to our newsletter

-Have you ever tried store bought raspberry vinegar before wondering, if can make your own, share below?
+Have you ever tried store-bought raspberry vinegar before wondering if can make your own, share it below?